i0brendan0/pokeemerald-expanded-1-10-0/README.md

         - Groudon and Kyogre will respawn after talking to someone at the Weather Institute, starting their abnormal weather event.
         - Rayquaza will respawn like this naturally.
         - The Eon Duo chosen as the roamer will respawn after looking at the TV again.
 (Will generate new stats each time.)

+### Type Changes
+        - Ice resists Dragon
+        - Ice resists Ground
+        - Steel is weak to Electric
+        - Bug is neutral to Fairy
+        - Bug resists Psychic
+        - Bug is weak to Poison (Gen 1)

 ### pokeemerald Expansion configuration changes
     - Critical hits do 2x damage instead of 1.5x.